Matthewalvarado25/azure-network-protocols/README.md

 <p>

 Connect to Windows 10 Virtual Machine
-- Open up Remote Desktop to connect to the Windows 10 virtual machine,
+- Open up Remote Desktop to connect to the Windows 10 VM,
-- We need to find the Public IP Address to fill in the "Computer" field of Remote Desktop
-- To retrieve the public IP Address of the Windows 10 virtual machine, go to Azure, navigate to your Windows virtual machine and look for its "Public IP Address"
+- To find the the public IP Address of the Windows 10 VM, go to Azure, scroll to your Windows VM and look for its "Public IP Address"
-- Copy the public IP address and paste it into the "Computer" field in your Remote Desktop Application and connect
+- Copy the public IP address and paste it into the "Computer" field in your Remote Desktop App and connect

 </p>
 <br />